ku-cms/TrackerDAQ/README.md

 There is a script to backup Ph2_ACF working areas and e-link data to R drive.

-This directory on kucms-01:
+These directories on kucms-01:
 ```
 /home/kucms/TrackerDAQ
+/data1/kucms/bump_bond
 ```
-is backed up to this directory on the R drive:
+are backed up to this directory on the R drive:
 ```
 /mnt/kucms/BEAN_GRP/e-links/kucms-01
 ```